 Tomasz Kopec, MD xxxxxx xxxxxx xxxxxx xxxxxx xxxxxx xxxxxx xxxxxx

 Open Focus theory describes four main styles of attention and explains how the way we pay attention affects our mood and physical health.
 When we are focused we stimulate our ‘flight and fight’ response.
 When we diffuse our attention we activate the ‘rest and digest’ part of our physiology.
-We tend to overuse focusing and live in a never ending ‘alert mode’.
-Dr Fehmi recommends learning how to diffuse our attention and practice it regularly to promote physical and mental health.
-Please, watch a presentation below.
+We tend to overuse focusing and live in a never-ending ‘alert mode’.
+Dr Fehmi recommends learning how to diffuse our attention and practising it regularly to promote physical and mental health.
+Please, watch the presentation below.